tweag/rules_haskell/docs/haskell-use-cases.rst

 Making use of both ``rules_docker`` and ``rules_nixpkgs``, it's possible to containerize ``rules_haskell`` ``haskell_binary`` build targets for deployment.
-In a nutshell, first we must use ``rules_nixpkgs`` to build a ``dockerTools.buildLayeredImage`` target with the basic library dependencies required to run a typical haskell binary.
-Thereafter, we can use ``rules_docker`` to use this as a base image upon which we can layer a bazel built haskell binary.
+In a nutshell, first we must use ``rules_nixpkgs`` to build a ``dockerTools.buildLayeredImage`` target with the basic library dependencies required to run a typical Haskell binary.
+Thereafter, we can use ``rules_docker`` to use this as a base image upon which we can layer a Bazel built Haskell binary.

 Step one is to ensure you have all the necessary ``rules_docker`` paraphernalia loaded in your ``WORKSPACE``
 file: ::